 The U.S. Department of Energy (DOE) Joint Genome Institute (JGI) started this program in 2012, as set forth in its 10-year strategic vision to serve community science as a user facility pioneering functional genomics to solve the most relevant bioenergy and environmental problems.

 Among major initiatives of the DNA Synthesis Science Program are:

-- Fast-paced metabolic engineering, metabolic engineering traditionally utilizes a stepwise approach for strain development, requiring cycles of construct design, building, and characterization.
+- Rapid Metabolic Engineering.
+Metabolic engineering traditionally utilizes a stepwise approach for strain development, requiring cycles of construct design, building, and characterization.
 In partnership with the Joint BioEnergy Institute (JBEI), we are developing tools including ICE and DIVA to rapidly design combinatorial construct variations.
 These constructs are subsequently synthesized and tested for their ability to produce desired chemicals.

-We encourage proposals that have potential to address some of the world’s most important scientific problems in energy and environment (research in DOE mission-relevant area).
-The next deadline for synthesis proposals is January 31, 2017.
+We encourage proposals that have the potential to address some of the world’s most important scientific problems in energy and environment (research in DOE mission-relevant area).
 Both U.S. national and International applicants are eligible to apply for this program.
 The program has completed over 70 projects to date, including single gene synthesis (and characterization) and combinatorial pathway design and synthesis.
 We are also working on the synthesis of an entire refactored yeast chromosome.

-Please see below links to learn how to submit a proposal to the DOE JGI DNA Synthesis Science Program.
+Please see below links to learn how to submit a proposal to the DNA Synthesis Science Program.

 More about this program